DiogoJx/sql-hacker-rank/weather-observation-station-7/redme.md

-Query the list of City names stating with vowels (a, e, i, o, u) Your result cannot contain duplicates.
+Query the list of City names edinting with vowels (a, e, i, o, u) Your result cannot contain duplicates.

 Input Format